siqirua/tp/docs/DeveloperGuide.md

 * 1a.
 There are some unsupported or incorrect keywords.
     * 1a1.
 ModuLight shows an error message.
       Use case ends.
+* 1b.
+There are no keywords given
+    * 1b1.
+ModuLight shows all students, scores and graded components.

 **Use case: Sort student(s)**